Chef Series: Michael Notman-Watt, The Syndicate Kitchen

 Tours & Events

-Following the current government guidelines and to ensure the safety of our customers and staff, we have decided to run several Vineyard Open Days instead of our usual Wine Tours for the time being.
+In normal circumstances our Tours Season runs annually from March until October.
+Following the current government guidelines and to ensure the safety of our customers and staff, we are reviewing our dates for 2021 and will be publishing them shortly.
 For more information and availability, please visit our Wine Tours Page.

-For those of you who have already booked onto tours, we will of course be more than happy to re-arrange for a later date.
-To do this please email firstname.lastname@example.org.
+For those of you who booked onto tours in 2020 which had to be cancelled, we will of course be more than happy to re-arrange for a later date.
+To do this please email email@example.com.

 If you have any questions about orders or tour bookings please email firstname.lastname@example.org and we will endeavour to get back to you as soon as we can.

 Our sincerest thanks to all of you once again for your support.